-The use and control of Members’ savings for their mutual benefit; and
+The use and control of Members’ savings for their mutual benefit and the benefit of society; and

 The training and education of Members in the wise use of money and in the management of their financial affairs.

+The Credit Union may, by resolution of the Board of Directors, adopt additional social goals within its policies, provided that these social goals contribute to the social or economic development of the communities within the Common Bond.

 Permissions